developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/barcode/index.md

 * When the camera is selected, scanning is performed with the rear-facing camera.
 * When 2D Imager is selected, scanning is performed using the installed Scan or Scan/MSR module.

-#### Auto Switch to default on event
+#### Auto Switch to Default on Event
-This feature automatically changes the active scanner upon a Bluetooth scanner connection or disconnection.
-By default, this feature is disabled and can only be enabled when Scanner selection is set as “Auto”

-Enabling this feature will switch the scanner automatically upon a Bluetooth scanner connection or disconnection.
-By default, this feature is disabled and can only be enabled when Scanner selection is set as “Auto”
+This feature configures DataWedge to select a Bluetooth scanner as the default scanning device immediately upon connection and revert to another scanner when disconnected.
+If the device was not previously paired, a pairing barcode is displayed prior to automatic connection. **Disabled by default**.
+Available only when “Auto" is selected in the [Scanner selection panel](#scannerselection).

+This feature is intended to help reduce scanning workflow interruptions when a Bluetooth scanner is introduced and/or it becomes disconnected by losing power or moving out of range.

 <img style="height:350px" src="68_switch_on_event.png"/>
 *'Auto switch to default on event' is available only when 'Auto' is selected*.
 <br>

+**Available Options**:

 * **Disabled -** No scanner switching occurs when a Bluetooth scanner is connected or disconnected (default).
-* **On connect -** Enabled scanner is switched to the external scanner upon connect if the newly connected scanner is the current default scanner.
+* **On connect -** Selects a Bluetooth scanner as the default scanning device immediately upon connection.
+If the device was not previously paired, a pairing barcode is displayed, and the paired device is connected.
-(Ex: Connecting a Bluetooth scanner while scanning via Internal Imager, scanner will be switched to the Bluetooth scanner)
-* **On disconnect -** Enabled scanner is switched to the new default scanner when the current default scanner is disconnected.
+* **On disconnect -** When a Bluetooth scanner is disconnected, scanning reverts to the scanner set as the default prior to the wireless connection.
+This varies by host device, but is usually the scanner most recently used prior to the wireless connection.
-(Ex: Disconnect Bluetooth scanner while scanning, Scanner will be switched to internal scanner)

-* **On connect/disconnect -** Enabled scanner is switched to the new default scanner if the current default scanner gets disconnected or the connected scanner is the new default scanner.
+* **On connect/disconnect -** Selects a Bluetooth scanner as the default scanning device immediately upon connection.
+Upon disconnection, reverts to the scanner set as the default prior to the wireless connection.

+**Notes**:
+* On devices with only one built-in scanner or imager, "On disconnect" reverts to the built-in scanner or imager.
+* On devices with more than one built-in scanner or imager, "On disconnect" reverts to the built-in scanner or imager set as the default prior to Bluetooth connection.

 ### Bluetooth Scanners
 DataWedge supports the following Zebra Bluetooth scanners: